Computer Science research

 Theme Members: Dr Charles Day, Dr KP Lam, Dr Theocharis Kyriacou, Mr David Collins, Dr Peter Fletcher, Dr John Preater, Dr John Butcher, Professor Zhong Fan, Dr Bappaditya Mandal

-Theme Members: Professor Peter Andras, Professor Pearl Brereton, Mr David Collins, Professor Barbara Kitchenham, Mr Steve Linkman, Dr Goksel Misirli, Dr Thomas Neligwa, Dr Marco Ortolani, Dr Ed de Quincey, Dr Gordon Rugg, Dr Mark Turner, Dr Nikki Williams, Professor Zhong Fan, Dr Bappaditya Mandal
+Theme Members: Professor Peter Andras, Professor Pearl Brereton, Professor Barbara Kitchenham, Mr Steve Linkman, Dr Goksel Misirli, Dr Thomas Neligwa, Dr Marco Ortolani, Professor Fiona Polack, Dr Ed de Quincey, Dr Gordon Rugg, Dr Mark Turner, Professor Zhong Fan, Dr Bappaditya Mandal